- Tumbleweed 2.4.3-1.1

 From vdu_controls 2.0 onward, vdu_controls defaults to using the D-Bus ddcutil-service.
 Should the ddcutil-service be unavailable, vdu_controls will fall back to running the ddcutil command to perform each request.

-The UI's look-and-feel adjusts itself for dark and light desktop themes.
+The UI look-and-feel dynamically adjusts to dark and light themes.
 The application may optionally run in the system tray of KDE, Deepin, GNOME, and Xfce (and possibly others).
+For desktops that don't integrate with Qt/KDE themeing, the qt5ct and qt6ct utilities may be used to alter the overall Qt theme.

 The UI provides an optional ambient-light slider for simultaneously adjusting all VDUs according to custom per-VDU ambient lux/brightness profiles.
-Options are included for automated adjustment by accessing a hardware light-meters, webcams, or other devices.
+Options are included for semi-automatic adjustment proportional to daylight at a given geographic location, or fully automatic adjustment by accessing hardware light-meters, webcams, or other devices.

 Named Preset configurations can be saved and recalled.
 For example, presets may be created for night, day, photography, movies, and so forth.
 Presets can be triggered by specific ambient light levels, scheduled according to local solar elevation, vetoed by local weather conditions, or activated by UNIX signals.